 Simple English definitions for legal terms

-Read a random definition: child-benefit theory
+Read a random definition: Declaration of Taking Act

 A state of war is when two or more countries or groups are fighting each other with weapons.
 It can also happen within a country, when people from the same place are fighting each other.
 Sometimes, war can be declared without any fighting happening yet.
 There are different types of wars, like civil wars, perfect wars, and private wars.
 War can also mean a competition or struggle to solve a big problem, like the war against drugs.
 War crimes are actions that break the rules of how wars should be fought, like hurting innocent people or destroying things for no good reason.